Alex Liddi: Chicago White Sox

 On November 14, 2013, Liddi signed a minor league deal with the Chicago White Sox.
-On May 12, 2014, Liddi was released by the White Sox after struggling to a .171/.203/.303 batting line in 22 games.
+On May 12, 2014, Liddi was released by the White Sox after struggling to a .171/.203/.303 batting line in 22 Triple-A games.

 Los Angeles Dodgers

 On May 16, 2014, Liddi signed a minor league contract with the Los Angeles Dodgers organization.
-He wound up playing in 44 games for the Triple-A Albuquerque Isotopes and 36 for the Double–A Chattanooga Lookouts.
+He played in 44 games for the Triple-A Albuquerque Isotopes and 36 for the Double-A Chattanooga Lookouts.
 He hit .219 for the Isotopes and .216 for the Lookouts.

 Kansas City Royals

 On January 10, 2015, Liddi signed a minor league deal with the Kansas City Royals.
 He spent the season with the Double-A Northwest Arkansas Naturals, batting .287/.324/.474 in 128 games before electing free agency on November 6.

 Baltimore Orioles (second stint)

 On January 12, 2016, Liddi signed with the Baltimore Orioles organization on a minor league contract.
 The news broke on the same day that pitcher Wei-Yin Chen signed with the Miami Marlins and Gerardo Parra signed with the Colorado Rockies, both leaving the Orioles.
-He was released by the Orioles organization on April 1.
+The Orioles released Liddi on April 1.